-t.35 All bouts at fencing are directed by a Referee who must be in possession of an up-to-date international refereeing licence.
-For reasons of expedience, National category Referees who are candidates for the FIE refereeing exams are authorised to referee Junior World Cup competitions.
+t.35 All bouts in fencing are directed by a Referee who must be in possession of an up-to-date US or international refereeing license.
+For reasons of expedience, National category Referees who are candidates for the FIE refereeing exams are authorized to referee Junior World Cup competitions.

-The Referee has many duties:
+The Referee has many duties.